Optometrist

 Working hours

-Working hours are usually 9.00am to 5.30pm, Monday to Friday, and you'll typically work between 37 and 40 hours per week.
-In community practice, weekend and evening work is common, particularly in larger chains.
+In a full-time role, you'll typically work between 37 and 40 hours per week across standard office hours.
+However, in community practice, weekend and evening work is common, particularly in larger chains.

-Part-time and temporary locum work is popular, often working in a variety of practices.
+Part-time and temporary locum work is popular, often working in a variety of practices and this may allow you to be more flexible with your hours.

 Career breaks are possible, but unless you're intending on taking a significant amount of time off you may wish to remain on the General Optical Council (GOC) register, which means doing a certain amount of continuing professional development (CPD) during your break.